Kuari Pass Trek

 Ghori Parbat: Ghori Parbat is another significant peak visible from the Kuari Pass summit, reaching an elevation of 6,708 meters (22,008 feet).

-Why Kuari Pass Trek?
+Kuari Pass Winter Snow

-About Base camp Joshimath in Kuari Pass Trek
+About Base Camp Joshimath in Kuari Pass Trek

 It is a picturesque town in Chamoli at an altitude of 1875 m nestled amid high Himalayan peaks.
 It is the base camp of many Himalayan treks and the gateway to famous pilgrim sites like Badrinath.